September 12, 2016

 At some stage you’re likely to need a credit card.
 Look for a low rate card with low or zero annual fees at least until you have a clear idea of your card usage pattern.
 Cards offering reward points can sound tempting but they come with high interest rates and unless the card balance is cleared in full each month the interest costs could outweigh the value of any rewards.

-For more hints and tips on managing your money, or if your millennial would like to discuss their financial future, call us on 03 9432 6070 or contact us online at the top of this page.
+For more hints and tips on managing your money, or if your millennial would like to discuss their financial future, contact our office on 03 9748 7999.